- Way to produce metadata

 fb2k_ fields, none of the ways to produce metadata is applied to it.

 foobar2000 uses two properties to identify the track: location and subsong index.
 Two tracks are treated as identical if these properties are equal for them.
-In context of metadata overriding this brings a question how to make two tracks referencing the same video page but having different overridden metadata to be different in foobar2000 context.
+In context of metadata overriding this brings a question how to make two tracks referencing the same video page but having different overridden metadata to be different from foobar2000 point of view.
 If they will not be different then metadata update of one of them will automatically trigger update to the same values for the other one.

-Solution taken by the component is to make them different from foobar2000 point of view.
-All given
+Solution taken by the component is to embed all given

 Track properties also can be specified when adding video URL.
 This is done similarly to metadata overriding except that the prefix is